 Avocados are both popular and populous in California.
-About 90 percent of the U.S. crop comes from the Golden State, with more than 6,000 growers producing trees that bear anywhere from 150 to 500 fruits apiece, each of which is picked by hand.
-That's a lot of work.
-Their popularity stems from the fact that they are creamy and flavorful, but also very good for you: they are one of the only fruits that has "good" fats (about 3g per serving of heart-healthy monounsaturated fats), and no cholesterol or sodium.
+About 90 percent of crops from the U.S. come from the Golden State, with more than 6,000 growers producing trees that bear anywhere from 150–500 fruits apiece, each of which is picked by hand.
+That’s a lot of work!
+Their popularity stems from the fact that they are creamy and flavorful, but also very good for you: they are one of the only fruits that has “good” fats (about 3 grams per serving of heart-healthy monounsaturated fats), and no cholesterol or sodium.

-There are several techniques for peeling the skin off an avocado and removing the large seed, but for our money the easiest one is this:
+There are several techniques for peeling the skin off an avocado and removing the large seed, but the easiest one is this:

 - Using a paring knife, slice the avocado lengthwise just off center.
 You’ll be able to feel where the seed is.
 (Note: the seed is rather thick, so you should try to cut it with its wide surface perpendicular to the table.)

 - Once you have sliced off that smaller half, use a teaspoon to scoop out the seed from the remaining larger half.

 - Now lay each piece down on a cutting board, flat side down, and use the paring knife to peel back the skin, starting at the narrow end.